WhatIsSeminar/whatisseminar.github.io/talkinformation.md

 	+For a paragraph break, use "</p><p>" adding the substituting the "<p>" of the old paragraph environment by "<p style="margin:0;">" so that there is no space between the paragraphs.
 Also one can just employ "<br>", but this is not a good practice in HTML programming.
 -Video
-	+Check if there is a public video of the talk in Vimeo +If that's the case, uncomment the Vimeo video code pasting the numerical code of the Video in the place of the number 160594229 that is in the address between "video/" and "?color=".
+	+Check if there is a public video of the talk in Vimeo +If that's the case, uncomment the Vimeo video code pasting the numerical code of the Video in the place of the number `160594229` that is in the address between `video/` and `?color=`.

 4. Update the "talks.html" file.
 Add the infomation of the talk to the talks list.
 -Date.
 Add the date in the format YYYY/MM/DD